armadillica/flamenco/README.md

 It's pretty simple.
 Move into each node folder and run - in four different terminals:

 ```
-$ ./manage.py runserver # will start the node (dashoard, server, manager or worker according to the current folder)
+$ ./manage.py runserver # will start the node (dashboard, server, manager or worker according to the current folder)
 ```

 If you now visit `http://localhost:8888` with your web browser you should see the dashboard!